 A Scholar's Garden.
-Dr. Sun Yat-Sen Classical Chinese Garden, a virtual museum website includes Feng Shui & Garden Design, Daoism, Mountain & Water, Symbolism, Seasons, Ask the Scholar, Who was Dr. Sun Yat-Sen, Activities, Gallery, Festivals, and more.
-Site is accessible in English, French & Chinese.
+Dr. Sun Yat-Sen Classical Chinese Garden, a virtual museum website includes Feng Shui and Garden Design, Daoism, Mountain and Water, Symbolism, Seasons, Ask the Scholar, Who was Dr. Sun Yat-Sen, Activities, Gallery, Festivals, and more.
+Site is accessible in English, French and Chinese.

 Tiananmen Square, 1989: The Declassified History.
 Includes Selected Documents from the Microfiche Collection: China and the United States: From Hostility to Engagement, 1960-1998.

 U.S. Commercial Service: China! has six offices in China - Beijing, Shanghai, Shenyang, Chengdu, Guangzhou and Hong Kong (expanding to include a total of 19 Chinese cities) - offering customized solutions to help U.S. companies enter and expand in the China market.
 Contents include: Free China market entry strategy consultations, Target trade opportunities with world-class research, Participate in American Pavlions at China's Best shows, Top 10 Tips for Doing Business in China, Latest News and Events, and more.